leadedge/VirtualAudioRegister/README.md

 ### Binaries

 Binaries of the virtual audio capture device are included to illustrate the function of the program.
-The dll files have been renamed as ".ax" DirectShow filter files.
+The dll files have been renamed from to ".ax".
 Original dll files can be downloaded from the author's repository.

 ### Copyright